-Terhaar et al. (2018) retrospectively report on their experience as a commercial laboratory with reproductive carrier screening comparing three panels; 3 genes, 23 genes, or 218 genes.
-Data was assessed on 75,036 individuals referred by a healthcare provider in the United States.
-Three genes were assessed in 51,584 samples, and 7.2% had a positive result.
-The 23 gene panel was assessed for 19,550 samples, and 13.2% were positive.
-Finally, 3,902 samples were assessed for 218 genes, and 36% were positive.
-Overall, 127 conditions came up positive at least once in this group.
-The authors noted that those that seeking the 218 gene panel were more ethnically diverse when compared to the other groups.
+Terhaar et al. examined outcomes for three unique multigene RCS panels in a 2018 retrospective analysis.
+Panel sizes varied; genes associated with a minimum of three diseases (trio)to a maximum of 218 diseases (global) were analyzed.
+Data was reviewed for 75,036 individuals referred by a healthcare provider in the United States.
+Trio screening was applied to 51,584 samples and 7.2% of those yielded a positive result.
+A 23-gene panel (standard) was used for the assessment of 19,550 samples with a 13.2% positive rate.
+Finally, 3902 samples were assessed with the global panel; 35.8% were positive.
+Overall, 127 conditions were identified at least once in this group.
+The authors noted that those that seeking the global panel were more ethnically diverse when compared to the other groups.
 It was not reported in this study if any at risk couples were identified.
-In addition, it was noted that while receiving more genomic information can be beneficial to patients and providers who want a lot of information to inform medical management, this may also place a burden on clinical care.
+The researchers speculate that although receiving more genomic information can be beneficial to patients and providers who want a lot of information to inform medical management, this may also place a burden on clinical care.
 Most of the disorders identified were inherited in a recessive manner, requiring the clinicians to provide counseling and screening for a reproductive partner.
-Large panels may identify conditions with mild phenotypes.
-Common diseases like cystic fibrosis may be familiar to clinicians, but rare diseases may not.
+In addition, large panels may identify conditions with mild phenotypes.
+Common diseases like CF may be familiar to clinicians, but rare diseases may not be.
 Educational resources for clinicians and patients are needed in order to ensure informed conversations and decision making.